-Looking for some of the best Zoom backgrounds for your next Zoom meeting?
+Looking for some of the best free Zoom backgrounds for your next virtual meeting?

 Whether you are working from home or socializing with family and friends, it seems that everyone is now using Zoom Video to abide by the social distancing that is the new normal.
 Between cooking three meals a day, entertaining your pets, home-schooling your kids and sorting Marie Kondo style, the last thing on your mind is cleaning up before powering up Zoom for your video call.

 Enter the Virtual Background feature of Zoom.
-These free Zoom backgrounds will spruce up your home office setting and set the stage for a professional remote work experience for all of your conference calls.
+These free virtual backgrounds for Zoom will spruce up your home office setting and set the stage for a professional remote work experience for all of your conference calls.

 Zoom comes with some (pretty bad) default virtual backgrounds to use.
-That’s where we come in.
-We’re going to give you quick, free and easy backgrounds to use for Zoom.
+That’s where we come in to provide you with amazing, free office backgrounds.
+We’re going to give you Zoom backgrounds free of charge.

 Add the downloaded image to your Zoom library.
 To add use the + sign.